31st August 2018

 rm -rf on each of the directories listed in the which command.

 As well as the above, there are some other odds and ends that hang around.
-Each command will need to be ran in turn.
+Each command will need to run in turn.

 Before going any further, run each